oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 **_Second Method_**

-After connecting to the MySql container, you could go on can configure the schema and prepare it for the Frontend PHP application but this means you will be using the default bridge network which is the defualt way for connection for all containers.
+After connecting to the MySql container, we could go on can configure the schema and prepare it for the Frontend PHP application but this means we will be using the default bridge network which is the defualt way for connection for all containers.
 However, it better to create our own private network which enable us to control the network cidr.

 Let's go ahead and create a network